Inverse problems for mean field games: Well-posedness of the forward problems

 where the periodic boundary condition is imposed on $v$.
 Suppose $a,f\in C^{\alpha,\frac{\alpha}{2}}(Q) $ and $v_0\in C^{2+\alpha}(\mathbb{T}^n)$, then $\eqref{linearapp wellpose}$ has a unique classical solution $v\in C^{2+\alpha,1+\frac{\alpha}{2}}(Q).$ \end{lem}

 The following result is somewhat standard (especially Theorem \ref{local_wellpose}-(a)), while our technical conditions could be different from those in the literature.
 For completeness we provide a proof here.
 The idea is to differentiate the equation infinitely many times with respect to the (small) input $m_0(x)$.
 We recall that $Q$ is defined in \eqref{eq:Q} and periodic boundary conditions are imposed to the MFG systems.
+The following proof is based on the implicit functions theorem for Banach spaces.
+One may refer to \cite{Pos.J} for more related details about the theory of maps between Banach spaces. \begin{thm} Suppose that $F\in\mathcal{A}$ and $G\in\mathcal{B}$.
+The following results holds: \begin{enumerate}